CalebSkinner1/FantasyDynasty/README.md

 can be updated with new data and the draft pick valuation can be updated.
 See the Yearly Updates.R for more details.

 # To Do
+1. Tiebreaker in final standings
+2. Update new trades?

 ## near future ideas
 1. Standings odds over time